* Opposition fears president set to sign Moscow pact

 "BREAKUP OF COUNTRY"

-Moscow and Kiev both sought to play down the speculation, saying the customs union was not even discussed in Sochi, but they confirmed the two governments would meet on Dec.
+Moscow and Kiev have both sought to play down such talk, saying the customs union was not even discussed in Sochi, but they confirmed the two governments would meet on Dec.
 17.

-"Any signature to a deal on forming a new Soviet Union means the breakup of the country," Arseny Yatsenyuk, a former economy minister now prominent in the opposition, told reporters.
+"Any signature to a deal on forming a new Soviet Union means the breakup of the country," said Arseny Yatsenyuk, a former economy minister, now prominent in the opposition, who leads the Tymoshenko faction in parliament.

 Yanukovich and Putin, who regards Ukraine as strategically vital to Moscow's own interests, are widely believed to have struck a bargain whereby Ukraine obtains cheaper Russian gas and possibly credits in exchange for backing away from the EU.

-Ukraine sorely needs external help to meet looming gas bills and debt repayments, but the protesters camped around braziers in Kiev's central Independence Square, braving snow and sub-zero temperatures, say their struggle is about more than money.
+Ukraine sorely needs external help to meet looming gas bills and debt repayments, but such arguments hold little sway with the protesters, who say their demands are about more than money.